Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experiments

 We now empirically evaluate the Gittins-index-based acquisition function on cost-aware problems.
 We also evaluate on the same problems with a spatially-constant cost function, a setting we term \emph{uniform costs}---this facilitates comparisons with classical, cost-unaware baselines.
 In both cases, mirroring practical settings, we work with a deterministic, algorithm-independent evaluation budget.

-We implement all methods in BoTorch \cite{balandat2020botorch} using Matérn Gaussian processes with smoothness $\nu = 5/2$ and length scale $\kappa = 10^{-1}$.
-To ensure that our results are not sensitive to these and other hyperparameter choices, all experiments were repeated with alternatives given in \Cref{apdx:additional_results}.
-Each experiment was repeated for 16 seeds to assess variability.
+We implement all methods in BoTorch \cite{balandat2020botorch} using Matérn Gaussian processes with smoothness $\nu = 5/2$.
+For Bayesian regret experiments where objectives are sampled from the prior, we fix the length scale to be $\kappa = 10^{-1}$ for both the prior and the posterior.
+For synthetic and empirical experiments, we apply maximum marginal likelihood optimization to dynamically adjust the length scale every iteration.
+To ensure that our results are not sensitive to these and other hyperparameter choices, all experiments were repeated with alternatives given in \Cref{apdx:kernel}.
+Each experiment was repeated for $16$ seeds to assess variability, unless stated otherwise.
 Experimental details are in \Cref{apdx:experiments}.